tylerharter/cs301-projects/spring19/p10/stage2.md

 #### Question 37: what is the relationship between GDP per capita and birth rates?

-Answer with a **scatter plot** with `gap-per-capita` on the x-axis and `birth-rate` on the y-axis.
+Answer with a **scatter plot** with `gdp-per-capita` on the x-axis and `birth-rate` on the y-axis.
 Do you observe a pattern between GDP per capita and birth rates?
 It seems that there is a correlation between GDP per capita and inverse of birth rate, so let's plot a scatter plot for that.:

 **Expected output:**